Baaaaam/benchmarks/input/OFCB/test1/fuelrecipe/README.md

 dat file format description
 ----------------------------

-the ".dat" file is formated in line : each line contain the evolution of a parameter at each timestep. keyword placed in the begining of each line to be able to know the parameter described.
+the ".dat" file is formated in line : each line contain the evolution of a parameter at each timestep.
+A keyword is placed in the begining of each line to be able to identify the parameter described.
 Keyword used :

  * **time**: time in s of each step